Colorado, Duke surge into the AP Top 25 after huge upsets; Florida State climbs into top five

-(AP) – No. 21 Duke and No. 22 Colorado moved into the Associated Press Top 25 college football poll Tuesday after scoring the biggest upsets of the opening weekend of the season and No. 4 Florida State jumped into the top Five after its resounding victory over LSU in Week 1’s marquee game.
+No. 21 Duke and No. 22 Colorado moved into the Associated Press Top 25 college football poll Tuesday after scoring the biggest upsets of the opening weekend of the season and No. 4 Florida State jumped into the top five after its resounding victory over LSU in Week 1’s marquee game.

 Georgia remained No. 1 with 58 first-place votes and Michigan held steady at No. 2 with two first-place votes.